BrianYang2013/Journey/README.md

 * BTW, I think I have the book, Think stats on my bedside.
 Isn't it ironic?

 ## Aug 11,
-* Finish coursera course, Introduction to Data Science in Python
+* Finish coursera course, Introduction to Data Science in Python.
+Hacked data / good heart law / P hacking / New science / All models are wrong, but some are useful
 * Let's working on the new deep learning courses

 # Lesson learn